 Thursday May 18, 2023

-Episode 161: Climate change, mobilities, and social remittances in Skoura M’Daz, Morocco
+Episode 161: Mobility and Social Remittances in Skoura M'Daz, Morocco

 Climate change and migration have a complex relationship, and Morocco presents an interesting case of intertwining environmental change, national development policies, and human mobility.
 For her dissertation research, Rachael Diniega looks at the influence of social remittances, intangible non-material transfers across migrant connections, on climate adaptation and sustainable development in Skoura M’Daz, Morocco.